HybridsEgo/Halo-Builds/docs/README.md

+# Modern Halo
-# Halo: The Master Chief Collection
+## Halo: The Master Chief Collection
 > Missing almost all of the release versions... :(

 | Build | Type | Version | Date | Notes |